 There’s also the communicative democracy of the user story map.
 It facilitates communications and provides a shared understanding of the project for teams and stakeholders.
 No matter where you stand in the project, you can look at the user story map and know the big story down to the smaller parts that make it up and how that all relates to the product roadmap.

 Many of the downsides to user story mapping are related to errors in execution.
-I’ve listed a few below.
+We’ve listed a few below.

-Some fall into the trap of using technical parameters masked in user stories.
+- Overly Technical: Some fall into the trap of using technical parameters masked in user stories.
 The listing of technical tasks rather than the user history will help blur the important step of prioritizing those tasks.
-For the prioritization is based on the end user and not the mechanics of the production.
+The prioritization is based on the end-user and not the mechanics of the production.
 That said, there are some dangers to be aware of, even when user stories and mapping are done correctly.
-There is the focus on bugs or purely systemic tasks, which can take away from the main thrust of the project.
+There is a focus on bugs or purely systemic tasks, which can take away from the main thrust of the project.

-If you’re looking for ways to communicate and breakdown your project so it better serves the end user, then you need a tool that has the power to make communications seamless and organize your tasks on a shareable platform.
-ProjectManager.com is a cloud-based project management software that gives your team the collaborative tools they need to run agile projects.
+If you’re looking for ways to communicate and break down your project so it better serves the end-user, then you need a tool that has the power to make communications seamless and organize your tasks on a shareable platform.
+ProjectManager is a cloud-based project management software that gives your team the collaborative tools they need to run agile projects.
 Try it today with this free 30-day trial.